6 reasons to visit Tromsø in Northern Norway

 The Fjellheisen cable car from Solliveien in Tromsdalen is Tromsø’s most popular attraction for a reason.
 It travels more than 400 meters (1312 ft) above sea level in just four minutes and offers incredible views of the city and its surrounding islands, fjords and mountains.
 This mountaintop vista is also an ideal location to take in the midnight sun or northern lights, depending on the time of year you visit.

 Want to go dog sledding?
 How about reindeer sledding?
-You can in Tromsø
+You can do both in Tromsø

 What better way to experience the beautiful northern wilderness than with an authentic reindeer or husky sledding experience!
 Combine the outing with a view of the northern lights and watch Northern Norway come to life before your very eyes.